complycube/complycube-ios-sdk/README.md

    ```bash
    pod repo-art add cc-cocoapods-release-local "https://complycuberepo.jfrog.io/artifactory/api/pods/cc-cocoapods-release-local"
    ```
-   Remember to fetch your credentials from Jfrog using the Set Me Up button [here](https://complycuberepo.jfrog.io/ui/repos/tree/General/cc-cocoapods-release-local)
+   Remember to fetch your credentials from Jfrog using the Set Me Up button [here](https://complycuberepo.jfrog.io/ui/repos/tree/General/cc-cocoapods-release-local).
+You can check the tutorial [here](https://ior.ad/9waI?iframeHash=watchsteps-1) on how to setup your credentials

 3. Add plugin repos and install the pod using your `Podfile`.